arnav149/face-recognition-api/README.md

-# SmartBrain-api - v1
-Final project for Udemy course

-1. Clone this repo
+face-reognition api made for the final project of Udemy Online Web Development Course

+1.Clone this repository

-2. Run `npm install`
+2.Run `npm install`

-3. Run `npm start`
+3.Run `npm start`

-** Make sure you use postgreSQL instead of mySQL for this code base.
+**use PostgreSQL